Jairzinho Rozenstruik: Ultimate Fighting Championship

 Rozenstruik was scheduled to face Marcin Tybura on 26 February 2022, at UFC Fight Night 202.
 However, in mid January it was announced the bout was moved to UFC 273 on 9 April 2022.
 However, the bout was pulled from the card after Tybura withdrew due to an undisclosed illness.

 Rozenstruik faced Alexander Volkov on 4 June 2022, at UFC Fight Night 207.
 He lost the fight via technical knockout in round one.

 Rozenstruik was scheduled to face Chris Daukaus on 1 October 2022, at UFC Fight Night 211.
 However, for unknown reasons, the bout was moved to UFC 282 on 10 December 2022.
 Rozenstruik won the fight via technical knockout just twenty three seconds into the first round.
 This win earned him the Performance of the Night award.

 Rozenstruik faced Jailton Almeida on 13 May 2023, at UFC on ABC 4.
 He lost the bout via rear naked choke in first round.

 Rozenstruik faced Shamil Gaziev on 2 March 2024, at UFC Fight Night 238.
 Rozenstruik landed many jabs throughout the fight and won the fight by technical knockout at the end of the fourth round as Gaziev was unable to see.

 Rozenstruik faced Tai Tuivasa on 18 August 2024 at UFC 305.
 He won the fight by a split decision.
 Judge Howie Booth, who scored the fight 30-27 for Tuivasa, was relieved of his duties midway through the event, and received widespread criticism from numerous pundits, fighters, and fans for his scorecard.
 15 out of 15 media outlets scored the bout 30-27 for Rozenstruik.

 Rozenstruik faced former UFC Interim Heavyweight Championship challenger Sergei Pavlovich on 1 February 2025 at UFC Fight Night 250.
 He lost the fight by unanimous decision.

 On 3 February 2025, following his loss to Pavlovich, Rozenstruik was released by the UFC.

 Dirty Boxing

 On 14 June 2025, Rozenstriuk made his debut with Mike Perry's "Dirty Boxing" promotion at "DBX 2" against Victor Cardoso, winning by technical knockout in the second round.

 Rozenstruik was booked for the very first Dirty Boxing Championship fight, being matched against Rob "The Wolf" Perez at DBX 3 on 29 August 2025.
-Perez would be forced to withdraw from the title fight due to injury, and would be replaced by Rakim Cleveland.
+Perez was forced to withdraw from the title fight due to injury, and was replaced by Rakim Cleveland.
 Rozenstruik won the Dirty Boxing World Heavyweight Championship via KO in the first round, dropping Cleveland with an overhand left, and following up with a single ground strike before the fight was stopped.